AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 1. Fetch image data from VDO.
 2. Preprocess the images (crop to 480x270, scale and color convert) using larod with libyuv backend (depending on platform).
-3. Run inferences using the trained model on a specific chip with the preprocessing output as input on a larod backend specified by a command line argument.
+3. Run inferences using the trained model on a specific chip with the preprocessing output as input on a larod backend specified by a command-line argument.
 4. The model's confidence scores for the presence of person and car in the image are printed as the output.
 5. Repeat for 5 iterations.